PoC-dev/cisco-erfassung/linux/README.md

 The script spawns external programs through *Expect* to connect and fake-interactively steer devices.
 Currently *ssh* and *telnet* are supported connection options.
 You need a command line ssh and telnet client installed, respectively.

+Next, consult [README-devices-requirements](README-devices-requirements.md) to learn about the data acquisition process and recommended changes on the devices in question.

 ## Running.
 Before running this script, you need to prepare the AS/400 environment.
 Refer to [the documentation](../as400/README.md) to finish preparation.